How to Tie the Scaffold Knot

 How does the Scaffold Knot compare to the Running Bowline?

-It’s quicker and sleeker but less versatile for heavy or rescue tasks.
+It’s quicker to tie but is less versatile when it comes to heavy loads or rescue work.

 Can the Scaffold Knot be used for utility bundling?

-Yes, for light bundles, but add a stopper knot for security.
+Yes, it can be used for securing light bundles.
+You can add a stopper knot for extra security.

 Why choose the Scaffold Knot over a slip knot?